kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 1. make a List of materials in the current timestmp directory
 2. make another List of materials in the previous timestamp directory
-3. do take differences between the material pairs
+3. do take differences between the two lists
-4. generate a HTML report, where you can view 2 original materials + the diff.
+4. generate a HTML report, where you can view the detail with diff information.

-#### (4) generated viewer for the downloaded files
+#### (4) The viewer generated

 Once the Test Case finished, a HTML file will be created at `store/CURA_VisualTestingChronos.html`.
 Please open it in any web browser.
 It renders a view of the stored 6 files.
-You can see an working example here: [pls. click here](https://kazurayam.github.io/VisualTestingInKatalonStudio_revive/store/CURA_VisualTestingChronos.html).
+You can see an working example here: [pls. click here](https://kazurayam.github.io/VisualTestingInKatalonStudio_revive/store/CURA_VisualTestingChronos-index.html).

 You can see examples of screenshot comparison result: Previous screenshot - diff image - current screenshot.